I like chocolate. A lot.

-- Pour the hot cream over the chocolate and stir well, until you have a rich, smooth consistency.
-You'll want it to cool before you use it, but make sure it doesn't set too much otherwise it will be hard to work with.
+- Pour the hot cream over the chocolate and allow to sit for 2-3 minutes.
+Then stir well, until you have a rich, smooth consistency.
+You’ll want it to cool for about 10 minutes before you use it, but make sure it doesn’t set too much otherwise it will be hard to work with.

 - When cooled cut each of the square cakes into 16 equal sized pieces – four by four along each edge.

 - Cut each of these horizontally in half, then spread a teaspoon of the filling between the halves of each cake bite, then sandwich them back together.

 - Using a spatula or palette knife take a generous amount of ganache and spread it over the top and sides of each cake bite.
 I’m usually too impatient to make these look beautiful – it’s all about flavour for me – but take as much time as you feel is necessary.

 - Make curls from the white chocolate, using a peeler, grated or knife, then spinkle over the top of each cake bit.

 - Grab a cuppa, kick back and enjoy!

 |of which Saturates||3||g|